 Ahhhh, a throwback to simpler times.
 Like Mary Poppins or Alice in Wonderland, this simple story features children who rediscover the power of imagination and innocence.
-It’s a short and sweet story by Dame Julie Andrews, but I think an adaptation of this book would bring people back to days when stories didn’t need to be overly dark, dramatic, or preachy for them to be considered “good,” so I really hope that this adaptation happens in the near future.
+It’s a short and sweet story by Dame Julie Andrews, but I think an adaptation of this book would bring people back to days when stories didn’t need to be overly dark, dramatic, or preachy for them to be considered “good.”

 Harry Potter….IN ANIMATION!!!

-I’m personally not satisfied with how this movie franchise played out, so the question is this: how to reboot these movies without 1) pissing on the franchise that already exists, or 2) pissing off elitists like me who insist upon staying faithful to the books.
+I’m personally not satisfied with how this movie franchise played out, so the question is, how to reboot these movies without 1) pissing on the franchise that already exists, and 2) pissing off elitists like me who insist upon staying faithful to the books.

-Well, here’s my brilliant solution: MAKE AN ANIMATED HARRY POTTER FRANCHISE.
-Think about it–with animation, there would be no awkward child actors or productions budget to fret over, and the magic of Harry Potter could be captured much more faithfully as a result.
+Well, here’s my brilliant solution: MAKE AN ANIMATED FRANCHISE.
+I mean, with animation, there would be no awkward child actors or productions budget to fret over, and the magic of Harry Potter could be captured much more faithfully as a result.
 So call me up J.K.
-Rowling–if you ever need a slave screenwriter, I’m always available.
+Rowling; if you ever need a slave screenwriter, I’m always available.

 The Once and Future King (by T.H.
 White)

 Of all the books on this list, I am FOAMING at the mouth for an adaptation of this book.
 I mean, isn’t it appalling that this witty and passionate story about King Arthur hasn’t already spawned a proper movie?
 Therefore, I demand a movie adaptation of this book right now from the literary gods.
 I demand a movie that is all at once inspiring, moving, complex, tear-jerking…is that too much to ask?

 Wicked: The Life and Times of the Wicked Witch of the West (by Gregory Maguire)